 Productions under Radio Trip Pictures include Video World, a short documentary which explores the dying culture of movie rental stores, Toy Place, a short documentary about the family behind the Vermont Toy Museum and their collection of nearly 100,000 toys, and Drag King, about the life of a drag king – a female-born person who dresses masculinely for performance.

-Ben is also the director/editor of the Blind Film Critic and The Tommy Edison Experience series on YouTube and Amazon.
-The shows feature Tommy Edison, who has been blind since birth, bringing a unique perspective to watching movies, using humor to answer the most popular questions about living without sight, and facing challenges that test his other senses.
-Learn more about The Tommy Edison Experience at blindfilmcritic.com.
+Ben also produced and directed the Blind Film Critic and The Tommy Edison Experience series on YouTube and Amazon.
+The shows featured Tommy Edison, who has been blind since birth, bringing a unique perspective to watching movies, using humor to answer the most popular questions about living without sight, and facing challenges that test his other senses.
+More about The Tommy Edison Experience at blindfilmcritic.com.